-State 1 Phase 1.1 - Wyoming Big Sagebrush/ Sandberg Bluegrass/ Indian Ricegrass/

-Bottlebrush Squirreltail/ Needle and Thread/ Sand Dropseed Reference Plant Community (RPC): This plant community provides a diversity of grasses, forbs, and shrubs used by native insect communities that assist in pollination.
+State 1 Phase 1.1 - Wyoming Big Sagebrush/ Shadscale Saltbush/ Bluebunch Wheatgrass/ Indian Ricegrass Reference Plant Community (RPC): This plant community provides a diversity of grasses, forbs, and shrubs used by native insect communities that assist in pollination.
 The reptile and amphibian community is represented by leopard lizard, short horned lizard, sagebrush lizard, western skink, western rattlesnake, and western toad.
 Amphibians are associated with springs and isolated water bodies adjacent to this plant community.
 Spring developments that capture all available water would preclude the use of these sites by amphibians.
 Shrub-steppe obligate avian species include the Brewer's sparrow, sage sparrow, sage thrasher, and sage-grouse.
 Critical habitat (brood-rearing, nesting areas, winter cover and food) for sage grouse is provided by this diverse plant community.
-The plant community supports seasonal needs of large mammals (mule deer and antelope), providing forage, thermal cover, and young of year cover.
+The plant community supports the seasonal needs of large mammals (mule deer, elk, and pronghorn), providing forage and young of year cover.
 Wyoming big sagebrush is a preferred browse for large mammals.
-A diverse small mammal population including jackrabbit, deer mouse, Great Basin kangaroo rat, pygmy rabbit, and golden-mantled ground squirrels may utilize this plant community.
+Shadscale saltbush is used by deer, pronghorn, rodents, game birds, and songbirds.
+A diverse small mammal population including jackrabbit, deer mouse, Great Basin kangaroo rat, and golden-mantled ground squirrels may utilize this plant community.

-State 1 Phase 1.2 - Wyoming Big Sagebrush/ Sandberg Bluegrass/ Sand Dropseed/ Bottlebrush Squirreltail Plant Community: This plant community is the result of improper grazing management and lack of fire.
+State 1 Phase 1.2 - Wyoming Big Sagebrush/ Shadscale Saltbush/ Sandberg Bluegrass/ Bottlebrush Squirreltail Plant Community: This plant community is the result of improper grazing management and a lack of fire.
 An increase in canopy cover of sagebrush contributes to a sparse herbaceous understory.
 Grasses, forbs, and shrubs are used by native insects that assist in pollination, but the reduced herbaceous understory results in lower diversity of insects.
 The reptile community is represented by leopard lizard, short horned lizard, sagebrush lizard, western skink, and western rattlesnake.
 The reduced diversity and populations of insects will reduce reptile diversity and populations.
 Reduced herbaceous understory is a key factor in limiting the use of this plant community by avian species.
 Key shrub-steppe obligate avian species include Brewer's sparrow, sage sparrow, sage thrasher, and sage-grouse.
 Critical habitat (brood-rearing and nesting cover) for sage-grouse is limited due to a less diverse herbaceous plant community.
-The increase in shrub cover may reduce the quality of habitat for burrowing owls.
-The reduced vigor of understory vegetation provides a shorter forage season for mule deer.
+The increase in shrub cover may reduce the quality of the habitat for burrowing owls.
+The reduced vigor of the understory vegetation provides a shorter forage season for mule deer.
 Wyoming big sagebrush is a preferred browse for large mammals.
-Winter thermal and young of year cover would be provided for deer and antelope.
-A small mammal population including jackrabbit, deer mouse, Great Basin kangaroo rat, pygmy rabbit, and golden-mantled ground squirrels may utilize this plant community.
+Young of year cover would be provided for deer and antelope.
+A small mammal population including jackrabbit, deer mouse, Great Basin kangaroo rat, and golden-mantled ground squirrels may utilize this plant community.
+Shadscale saltbush would be hedged and in poor vigor, reducing the quality of forage for deer, antelope, rodents, and songbirds.